The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 • Own bag of the semimembranosus muscle;

-With ligament injuries, a person experiences discomfort, cannot move normally and do physical exercises.
-Knee ligaments and their anatomy are quite complex.
+With ligament injuries, a person experiences discomfort, cannot move normally and exercise.
+The ligaments of the knee joint and their anatomy is a rather complex system.

 It includes the following elements: